Helena Area Geology

 The South Hills area of town consists of thick Paleozoic sedimentary rocks, uplifted and tilted down to the south, exposing the Devonian-age Jefferson dolomite, Three Forks shale, and Mississippian Madison limestone atop Mount Ascension.

 As you look north from town, you will notice the Sleeping Giant (Beartooth Mountain) keeping his ever-vigilant watch over the valley.
-Actually, the entire head of the Giant is similar to the purple-brown shonkinite plug of the Adel volcanics that outcrop further to the northeast.
+The head of the Giant looks similar to the purple-brown shonkinite of the Adel volcanics, but is actually a Cretaceous rhyodacite plug.
 The prominent chest at 6,800 feet is composed of Precambrian Belt Ravalli formation rocks (quartzite, argillite, and shale) and Pritchard formation rocks (banded slate with interbedded sandstone).
-Much of the hard black slate used as building and landscaping rock around downtown Helena is from Towhead Gulch that forms the gap between the legs and feet of the Giant.
+Much of the hard yet fissile black slate used as building and landscaping rock around downtown Helena is from Towhead Gulch that forms the gap between the legs and feet of the Giant.

 Piecing the Puzzle Together